MechanicalRabbit/DataKnots.jl/doc/src/start.md

 This data discovery could have been done incrementally, with each intermediate pipeline being fully runnable.
 Let's start `OurQuery` as a list of employees.
-We're not going to `run` it, but we could.
+We're not going to run it, but we could.

     OurQuery = It.department.employee
     #-> It.department.employee

 Let's extend this pipeline to compute and show if the salary is over 100k.
-Notice how pipeline composition is unwrapped and tracked for us.
-We could `run` this step also, if we wanted.
+Notice how pipeline composition is tracked for us.
+We could run this pipeline also, if we wanted.

     GT100K = :gt100k => It.salary .> 100000
     OurQuery >>= Record(It.name, It.salary, GT100K)